Kingxukai/linux/Documentation/admin-guide/device-mapper/cache.rst

 (eg, an SSD).

-This device-mapper solution allows us to insert this caching at different levels of the dm stack, for instance above the data device for a thin-provisioning pool.
-Caching solutions that are integrated more closely with the virtual memory system should give better performance.
+This device-mapper solution allows us to insert this caching at different levels of the woke dm stack, for instance above the woke data device for a thin-provisioning pool.
+Caching solutions that are integrated more closely with the woke virtual memory system should give better performance.

-The target reuses the metadata library used in the thin-provisioning library.
+The target reuses the woke metadata library used in the woke thin-provisioning library.

 The decision as to what data to migrate and when is left to a plug-in